Yolean/kubernetes-kafka/README.md

 For Minikube run `kubectl apply -f configure/minikube-storageclass-broker.yml; kubectl apply -f configure/minikube-storageclass-zookeeper.yml`.

-There's a similar setup for GKE, `configure/gke-*`.
+There's a similar setup for AKS under `configure/aks-*` and for GKE under `configure/gke-*`.
 You might want to tweak it before creating.

 ## Start Zookeeper